Showing posts with label чайный гриб. Show all posts

 I wrote an earlier blog post on kombucha SCOBY and described what a scoby is compared to the pellicle and starter liquid.
 That post started to get a little long so I decided to stop there and write a separate post on the kombucha recipe we use.

 There are plenty of kombucha recipes on the internet.
 They pretty much all work because it is actually hard to go wrong brewing kombucha when you use both pellicle and starter liquid.
+Making kombucha at home is simple and cheap.

 Continuous brew чайный гриб

 Continuous brew and batch brew are both good methods, which one to use is more about personal preference than anything else.
-The scoby doesn't care if you do continuous brew or batch brew, you could try both and see what you prefer.
+The scoby likely doesn't care if you do continuous brew or batch brew, you could try both and see what you prefer.

 Kombucha ready to drink